mitchcapper/CefSharpDockerfiles/README.md

 ### How requirements were determined
 - Space: windows base ~6 gigs, ~9 gigs for the finished visual studio build image.
 Another 20 or so when done with cefsharp.
 Chrome will take 200 gigs or so during build for the VHD, we remove the bulk of this before it finishes though.
 So for docker storage I would recommend 16 + 200 = ~ 220 gigs of space + some buffer so maybe 250GB.
 - Memory: For Chrome 63 bare minimum memory requirements (actual + page file) for JUST the linker is x86: 24.2 GB x64: 25.7 GB.
-I would make sure you have atleast 32 gigs of ram to be safe with OS and other overhead.
+For chrome 67 however the memory requirements are much lower, only 13GB for linking!
+I would make sure you have at least 24 gigs of ram to be safe with OS and other overhead, for older versions at least 32GB.

-## Patching CEFSharp
+## Patching CEF / CEFSharp
-- If so desired you can patch CEFSharp relatively easily.
-Place a file named cefsharp_patch_XXXX.diff to the build folder.
+- If so desired you can patch CEF or CEFSharp relatively easily.
+Place a file named cef_patch_XXXX.diff or cefsharp_patch_XXXX.diff to the build folder.
 You can change XXX to whatever you want, and even have multiple if desired.
 It will automatically be applied with git apply.
-This works for several different patch formats (anything git apply will take wil lwork).
+This works for several different patch formats (anything git apply will take will work).

+## Building only CEF or CEFSharp
+- You can build just CEF and not cefsharp by setting $VAR_CEF_BUILD_ONLY to $true in the versions.ps1.
+If you want to only build CEFSharp you will need to provide the CEF binaries (either you built or official ones from: http://opensource.spotify.com/cefbuilds/index.html).
+You should download both 32 bit and 64 bit standard distribution versions and put them in a local folder.
+Then edit versions.ps1 and set $VAR_CEF_USE_BINARY_PATH to the local folders.
+You should then set $VAR_CEF_BINARY_EXT to the extension of them (ie zip or tar.bz2 for example).

 ## General Warnings for build flags:
 - Cannot do component builds as it will not work for other items